 The school has entry points at 4, 7, 9, 11 and 16, with over 1,250 pupils aged 4-18, split almost 50/50 between boys and girls.
 With over 200 weekly clubs and activities, over 26 acres of land and a sports programme of including water polo, cricket and football among many others, extra-curricular life at Alleyn’s is easily as rich as the academic offering.
 Surprisingly for such a highly academic co-ed school it punches well above its weight in many sporting categories, with many teams competing in (and winning) National and Regional competitions.
 The past few years has seen great advancements in girls sport in particular, a highlight being a national win (ISFA) for the girl’s u18 football team.

-The incoming head of Alleyn’s, Jane Lunnon, will be starting in January 2021.
-Voted Tatler’s Best Head of a Public School 2020, Lunnon is nothing short of a Superhead and her fantastic reputation precedes her, with highly regarded tenures as Head at Wimbledon High School and Senior Deputy Head at Wellington College.
-Taking over from Gary Savage, who was head at Alleyn’s for ten years, she has described the opportunity as an “enormous privilege” and is sure to bring a dynamic approach to her leadership at the school.
+Jane Lunnon, the current head of Alleyns, started in January 2021 Voted Tatler’s Best Head of a Public School 2020, Lunnon is nothing short of a Superhead and her fantastic reputation precedes her, with highly regarded tenures as Head at Wimbledon High School and Senior Deputy Head at Wellington College.
+She took over from Gary Savage, who was head at Alleyn’s for ten years, she has described the opportunity as an “enormous privilege” and is sure to bring a dynamic approach to her leadership at the school.

 Before registering your child for admission, we recommend that you and your child attend a school Open Event.
 Our tutors note that pupils who have experienced the school themselves come across as better prepared at interview and indeed more settled upon beginning their school career at Alleyn’s.